CLAT 2024 - Check Exam Date (Dec), and Latest News

 CLAT Admit Card

-CLAT admit card 2023-2024 has not been released by the Consortium of National Law Universities.
+CLAT admit card 2024-2025 will be released by the Consortium of National Law Universities.
 Candidates will be able to download the admit card online through the official website of CLAT, i.e., consortiumofnlus.ac.in. whenever it will be made available.
-CLAT admit card is a mandatory document required to appear for CLAT 2023-2024, which will be conducted in December 2023.
+CLAT admit card is a mandatory document required to appear for CLAT 2024-2025, which will be conducted in December 2024.
 Read further to get important information about the CLAT admit card.

 Event